LearnOnDemandSystems/APIDemo/README.md

 # APIDemo
-Demonstration code for the LOD API
+Demonstration code for the public Learn on Demand .NET API package, available in nuget.